LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Description.rst

       retval = SUNTimestepHeuristics_Destroy(H);

-.. c:function:: int SUNTimestepHeuristics_ConstrainStep(SUNTimestepHeuristics H, realtype hcur, realtype hnew, realtype* hconstr)
+.. c:function:: int SUNTimestepHeuristics_ConstrainStep(SUNTimestepHeuristics H, sunrealtype hcur, sunrealtype hnew, sunrealtype* hconstr)

    Main constraint-application function.
 This will attempt to change the step *hcur* to *hnew*, applying any heuristic bounds on the step size adjustments.